vladp72/iffl/docs/README.md

 ## Motivation

-Often times when dealing with OS or just C interface we need to pass in or parse a linked list of variable size structs organized into a linked list in a buffer.
-This header only library provides an algorithm for safe parsing such a collection, iterators for going over trusted collection, and a container for manipulating this list (push/pop/erase/insert/sort/merge/etc).
-To facilitate usage across C interface container also supports attach (a.k.a adopt ) buffer and detach buffer (you would need a custom allocator both sides would agree on).
+Often times when dealing with OS or just C interface we need to pass in or parse a a buffer that contains a linked list of variable size structs.

-This container is designed to contain element of following general structure: that can be used to enumerate over previously validated buffer
+These pods have following general structure:
 ```
                       ------------------------------------------------------------
                       |                                                          |